NHSDigital/software-engineering-quality-framework/practices/guides/commit-signing.md

 Re-run your git command prefixed with GIT_TRACE=1

 Usually it will fail because the name or email don't quite match up with the values use to generate the GPG key, so git cannot auto-select a key.
-However you are able to [force a choice of signing key](https://docs.github.com/en/authentication/managing-commit-signature-verification/telling-git-about-your-signing-key).
+Ensure that these are indeed consistent.
+You are able to [force a choice of signing key](https://docs.github.com/en/authentication/managing-commit-signature-verification/telling-git-about-your-signing-key), though this should not be necessary.